 The maker's name and location, "Copeland, Washington." along with the measurements "4' x 8'", are stenciled along the binding in black ink, towards the bottom, on the reverse.
 Established in 1862, Martin G. Copeland & Co., had no recorded contracts for military production of flags during the Civil War (1861-65), but records show significant output during the Spanish-American War in 1898.
 Here there were contracts for 100 garrison, 200 post, and 350 storm and recruiting flags.
 Before this, in 1894, there were contracts for 400 post and 25 garrison flags.
 Afterwards, in 1900, there were contracts for 2,500 storm and recruiting flags and in 1905, 400 naval ensigns and 600 navy jacks.
 The firm was reportedly still in business in Alexandria, Virginia as late as 1999, but seems to have since closed, as there are no current phone records or internet presence.

-Mounting: The flag was mounted and framed within our own conservation department, which is led by expert staff.
+Mounting: The flag has not yet been mounted.
+For 20 years we have operated our own textile conservation department, with expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

 Condition: There is minor mothing throughout and there is extremely minor foxing and staining.
 There is a stitched repair to a tear in the 2nd white stripe.

 |Collector Level:||Beginners and Holiday Gift Giving|